UMR-CNRM/PHYEX/docs/Developer.md

   - main: source code without rewriting for GPU transformation (used for official Meso-NH source code)
   - GPU: source code adapted for GPU transformations (used for official AROME source code, starting from the 48t3 cycle)
-  - arome\_\<commit\>: source code ready for inclusion in the AROME compilation environment (the generation of such a branch is described in [Code preparation](#CODE-PREPARATION))
+  - arome\_\<commit\>: source code ready for inclusion in the AROME compilation environment (the generation of such a branch is described in [Code preparation](#code-preparation))
-  - testprogs\_data: modified source code used to generate samples for the test programs (more on this topic in the Offline documentation)
+  - testprogs\_data: modified source code used to generate samples for the test programs (more on this topic in the [Offline documentation](./Offline.md))

-# CODE PREPARATION
+## CODE PREPARATION

 The source code stored in the main and GPU branches must be usable by all the models.
 But these models can have contradictory constraints.
 To bypass this difficulty, the source code is preprocessed before being included in the compilation environment of each model.

-This preprocessing step can be done on the fly (in this case the preprocessing tools must be available aside of the compilation tools), or the result of the preprocessing can be stored in the PHYEX package (in this case, the proeprocessing is done once and can be used by several users).
+This preprocessing step can be done on the fly (in this case the preprocessing tools must be available aside of the compilation tools), or the result of the preprocessing can be stored in the PHYEX package (in this case, the preprocessing is done once and can be used by several users).
 This second possibility is usefull to historize the source code really used during the model compilation and enables contributions to the PHYEX package without the need of the preprocessing tools.

 The preprocessed versions of the source code are put in branches named \<model\>\_\<commit\> where \<model\> is the name of the model for which the source code have been preprocessed and \<commit\> is the commit hash used as a basis.

-During the initial development step, it was found easier to store the preprocessing tools outside of the PHYEX repository in the [PHYEX\_tools](https://github.com/SebastienRietteMTO/PHYEX_tools) repository.
-In the future, they will be moved in the PHYEX repository.

-Installation and usage of the preprocessing tools are described in the PHYEX\_tools package.
+The preprocessing tools are described in the [Tools documentation](./Tools.md).

-# CODING NORMS
+## CODING NORMS

-## File names
+### File names
 The fortran file names use a capital F letter (eg: foo.F90) except if working a branch (mesonh\_\<commit\>) or in the folder (src/mesonh) specifci to the Meso-NH model.

 Names for the module: